NoxArt/SublimeText2-FTPSync/README.md

             path: {string="/"}, // your project's root path on the _server_

-            upload_on_save: true, // whether upload on save or manually
+            upload_on_save: {bool=true}, // whether upload on save or manually
-            download_on_open: false, // checks whether there's a newer remote file on opening a file
+            download_on_open: {bool=false}, // checks whether there's a newer remote file on opening a file
-            overwrite_newer_prevention: true, // overwrite protection when remote file is newer
+            overwrite_newer_prevention: {bool=true}, // overwrite protection when remote file is newer
             upload_delay: {int=0}, // delays [seconds] upload triggered by upload_on_save

             encoding: {string=auto}, // encoding used for filenames on FTP server; auto = UTF8 if extension enabled, otherwise nothing